 What is the access key for?

-You can use your access key to manage sharing consents given to healthcare providers (HCPs) (except the Hospital Authority (HA) and the Department of Health (DH))*, including –
+You can use your access key to manage sharing consents given to healthcare providers (HCPs) (except the Department of Health (DH), the Hospital Authority (HA), the Primary Healthcare Commission (PHCC), and healthcare facilities managed or controlled by the Government, the HA, or an HA subsidiary)*, including –

-• giving "one-year" or "indefinite" sharing consent to a participating HCP;
+• giving sharing consent to a participating HCP; and

 • revoking the sharing consent given to an HCP.

-* Note: After joining eHealth, you are taken to have given sharing consent to HA and DH.
+* Note: After joining eHealth, you are taken to have given sharing consent to DH, HA, PHCC, and healthcare facilities managed or controlled by the Government, the HA, or an HA subsidiary.

 • How to use access key to manage sharing consent